My red-haired friend from Grad school calls me. The one who is a writing sister and who encouraged me to teach English, like she did.

 “Why?” she asks, “Do I still feel like I am still a little kid who hasn’t yet figured out life or even gotten her life together?”

 I am not sure what to say.
 This is my friend who when we chat we always laugh more than be serious.
 We even end up laughing about serious things.
 Like her husband divorcing her for a younger woman, or me lying in bed for months with a broken back.
-Not because these things were funny, but because it relieved our stress and the hardship of life.
+Not because these things were funny, but because it relieved our stress and cushioned the hardships of life.
 And because for a moment we glimpse hope and the end of the thing.

+She is about 30 years older than me.
 I can only imagine a time when my children are grown and retirement is in the not too distant future.

 “I always imagined that by this age I would quit making mistakes and be wiser.
 That I would have arrived and be good enough.”